skafdan/ChatServer-Deployment/README.md

 # ChatServer-Deployment- COSC349 - Assignment 2
-A deployment of a java TCP chatserver using cloud services, namely Amazon webservices.
+A deployment of a Java TCP chatserver using cloud services, namely Amazon webservices.